rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/334_deploy-packages.md

     | Labels | A set of key value pairs used to filter out resources.
 To add a label, click **Add label**.|

 4. Adding Configurations <br>
-   Auto sync the configuration parameters present on rapyuta.io with their corresponding configs in the cloud deployments.
+   Auto sync the configuration parameters present on rapyuta.io with cloud deployment configs.
    {{%notice info%}}
 The deployment labels are used for filtering the correct configuration files inside the configuration tree.
 {{% /notice %}}